Data Science Workshop Series

 The Universal Declaration of Human Rights and subsequent treaties posit the fundamental rights of every human, such as the right to liberty, equality, and justice, as well as education, health, and healthy environment.
 Advancing the upholding of these rights globally is vital, and the University recognises this issue in its strategic charter.
 The workshop aims to connect researchers working on or interested in Human Rights, and our hope is to facilitate collaboration and exchange of knowledge, as well as promote Data Science tools and practices in this area.

-The event will take place on the 17th of March 2025 at Bayes Centre, room G.03.
-It will be a half-day workshop, with refreshments provided.
+The event took place on the 17th of March 2025 at Bayes Centre.

 Agenda